Bethenny Frankel Spotted Out With Daughter Amid Battle With Stalker Jason Hoppy

 JASON HOPPY STALKING: IS BETHENNY FRANKEL’S EX GOING AFTER HER ‘RHONY’ FAME?

 Insiders said that Hoppy is determined to make a name for himself in reality TV.
-However, Bethenny Frankel has been a reality star on Bravo for years now and has her successful business, Skinnygirl, so it is not likely that Hoppy will be able to steal the spotlight from her.
+However, Bethenny Frankel has been a reality star on Bravo for years now and has her successful business, Skinnygirl, so it is not likely that Hoppy would be able to steal the spotlight from her.

 “He [learned] everything from her.
 He now has her passion for public attention and wants his own reality show.”

 Jason Hoppy’s arraignment was listed as a domestic violence case.
-A temporary order of protection was issued and his bond was $2,000 cash, which was not posted.
+A temporary order of protection was issued, and his bond was $2,000 cash, which was not posted.

 A photo posted by Bethenny Frankel (@bethennyfrankel) on